Monday, June 23, 2025

 Example: "The Acme sale fell through, so we're launching a quick sales campaign with the other customers to make up the revenue loss."

-Myth #3: Suggest ways to make the boss more popular with the team.
+Suggest ways to make the boss more popular with the team.

 Conventional wisdom: The boss will appreciate your efforts to improve morale and teamwork.